 - Be sure to take notice when your spouse does make an effort to talk with you.
 Reinforce this behavior by expressing your appreciation with sincerity and kindness.

 - Commit yourselves to the Ten-Minute Plan of reading, talking, listening, and praying together.
-Don't give up even it's difficult at first.
+Don't give up even if it's difficult at first.

 - In addition to the Ten-Minute Plan, look for opportunities to turn a routine activity – shopping, visiting yard sales, or preparing a meal together – into times of conversation.